billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 used to having to think through every detail of a process, and therefore leave out needed variables in their first programming attempts.

-In this program, we are using FIXMEAMPebx; as the location of the largest item we've found.
-FIXMEAMPedi; is used as the *index* to the current data item we're looking at.
+In this program, we are using %ebx; as the location of the largest item we've found. %edi; is used as the *index* to the current data item we're looking at.
 Now, let's talk about what an index is.
 When we read the information from ``data_items``, we will start with the first one (data item number 0), then go to the second one (data item